|

 Plan of San Luis Potosí,

-Madero declared the 1910 elections void, and he declared himself
+Madero declared the 1910 elections void.
+He also declared himself

 provisional president until free elections could be held.